shubham-auddy/File_system_organiser_GUI/README.md

-This is a simple file system organiser which organises you files in given path on the basis of extension names.
+This is a simple file system organiser which organises your files in a given path on the basis of extension names.
 It also has a handy GUI.

 built with Tkinter, os, and shutil modules